nvim-lualine/lualine.nvim/README.md

 }
 ```

-You'll also have need to have a patched font if you want icons.
+You'll also need to have a patched font if you want icons.

 ## Usage and customization